 Measures distances to objects

-There are also numerous modes offering various settings for range of vertical scanning angles and resolution.
+There are also several modes offering various settings for range of vertical scanning angles and resolution.
 Depending on the usage, you can set a wide scanning range and high resolution, set the same wide scanning range, but use lower resolution, or limit the scanning range to realize stable and efficient motion of the robot.

 The 3D LiDAR Panasonic has developed is estimated to be used in slow-moving service robots and robots that move autonomously such as autonomous transport and delivery robots.
 Because of its ability to measure across a wide range, this sensor can also be used in safety applications, and its ability to measure distances in any brightness makes it also optimal for security applications.
 Therefore, applications of the 3D LiDAR will increase exponentially.